 11. The gNB-DU1/2 provides configuration of both TMGI 1 and TMGI 2 by means of MCCH.
 The broadcast MBS media stream received from 5GC1 is provided to both UEs of PLMN1 and UEs of PLMN2.

 12. The gNB-CU-CP2 sends NGAP Broadcast Session Setup Response towards 5GC2.

+Afterwards, if the gNB-DU1/2 decides (e.g., upon receiving the Broadcast Context Release Command from gNB-CU-CP1 in case the 5GC1 triggers Broadcast Session Release) to establish the shared F1-U tunnel for PLMN2 which was not established: